 Today’s episode is going to take the shape of a slightly different format.
 It will be a conversation between myself, Amir Hall, and Dr. Marisa Parham.
 We discuss identity as expressed through our engagement with various digital media.
 The conversation takes a look at how digital technology has allowed us to transcend time and space and reinvent ourselves in virtual worlds.

 About Amir Hall and Marisa Parham

-Amir Hall feels freest, when dancing, writing or dreaming up stories to tell, he tells them in whichever form they ask, always, always with the intention of sharing the feeling of freedom.
-He considers all his works to be love offerings to his people; himself and his people: the poor, the black, the queer and the Creole.
-These days you can catch him reading and writing books for his MFA in Fiction at NYU.
-When he’s not studying, he works closely with artist Sonya Clark on the Solidarity Book Project.
+Amir Hall feels freest, when dancing, writing or dreaming up stories to tell, they tell them in whichever form they ask, always, always with the intention of sharing the feeling of freedom.
+They consider all their works to be love offerings to their people; themselves and their people: the poor, the black, the queer and the Creole.
+These days you can catch them reading and writing books for their MFA in Fiction at NYU.
+When their not studying, they work closely with artist Sonya Clark on the Solidarity Book Project.